Installer Directory

 British Gas then compared this value against the CO2 emissions by the same property type with an air source heat pump (ASHP) heating system.
 By calculating the difference between the two final values, British Gas was able to see the amount of CO2 that could be saved by switching to an air-source heat pump.

 Opinions differ on the amount of CO¬2 savings that can be made.
-For instance, the Energy Saving Trust has calculated that the average three-bedroom home will save 1,900 kg a year with a heat pump compared to a new gas boiler, and 2,900 kg compared to an old gas boiler.
+For instance, the Energy Saving Trust has calculated that the average three-bedroom home will save around 1,900 kg a year with a heat pump compared to a new gas boiler, and 2,900 kg compared to an old gas boiler.

-The UK could save around 54 million tonnes of CO2 a year if every one of the 28.2 million households in the UK had a heat pump instead of a gas boiler, This would reduce the UK’s annual CO2 emissions of 330 million tonnes of CO2 by 16%.
+The UK could save around 54 million tonnes of CO2 a year if every one of the 28.2 million households in the UK had a heat pump instead of a gas boiler, This would reduce the UK’s annual CO2 emissions of approximately 330 million tonnes of CO2 by 16%.

 Most of the remainder of the UK’s emissions come from industrial work, transport, and imports and exports.
 You also need to take into account that not all UK households use a gas boiler to heat their homes.
 Approximately 3% of households in England and Wales use oil boilers, for example, which have higher emissions than gas boilers and we mustn’t forget those households who have already switched to heat pumps.